cachpachios/container-infra/nodemanager/README.md

 # NodeManager

 Use the `setup_dev_ubuntu.sh` script.
-It will download firecracker, a linux kernel image, and construct the nodeagent rootfs.
+It will download firecracker, a linux kernel image, and construct the instance rootfs.

 Then build and run like this:
 ```bash